 5) How to store Voltarol Suppositories.

-• Keep all medicines out of the reach and sight of children.
+• Keep all medicines out of the sight and reach of children.

 • Do not use the suppositories after the expiry date which is printed on the